 Trends Currently Shaping the Car Buying Market

-Auto dealerships need to stay on top of trends if they hope to beat out competitors and continue attracting customers.
-These are some of the current trends shaping the auto market that you should be aware of.
+Auto dealerships must stay on top of car buying trends if they hope to beat out competitors and continue attracting customers.
+These are some of the current trends shaping the online car buying market that you should be aware of.

 Increased Focus on Marketing Personalization

-With the breadth of available customer data, from social media interactions to web activity, dealerships can develop more targeted marketing efforts based on their potential customer’s level of commitment to making a purchase.
-Customers today expect those personalized experiences, so the current trend is developing personalized offers and marketing for online car shoppers.
+With the breadth of available customer data, from social media interactions to web activity, dealerships can develop more targeted marketing efforts based on their potential customers’ level of commitment to making a purchase.
+Customers today expect personalized experiences, so the current trend is developing customized offers and marketing for online car shoppers.

 3 Tips for Meeting Your Customers Where They Are

 As a business, you can’t expect customers to just come to you.
 Instead, you need to meet them where they are to give your dealership the best chance of success.
-Apply these three tips for connecting with customers where they are, both online and in person.
+Apply these three tips on car merchandising to connect with customers where they are, both online and in person.

 1. Use Videos